 With this form of payment, customers at the store will not need to swipe a card or use cash but simply download and install select mobile wallets.
 They can then put their smartphone close to a supported terminal at the checkout to validate and transmit payment.
 Money will be automatically deducted from their wallet.

 It is similar to mobile wallets, except that it is only used when the customer is transacting at the store or point of sale of a single brand with which it is affiliated.
 To do this, the customer must register an account and provide his/her information on the dedicated mobile application provided by the brand.
-Names that use this mobile commerce technology are Walmart, Starbucks, and Taco Bell, etc.
+Names that use this mobile commerce technology are Walmart, Starbucks, Taco Bell, etc.

-Mobile point-of-sale (POS)
+Mobile Point-of-sale (POS)

-If you will need to install a complex and fixed card reader in one place in the traditional card payment method, the mobile POS uses a mobile card reader, which is portable.
+If you need to install a complex and fixed card reader in one place in the traditional card payment method, the mobile POS uses a mobile card reader, which is portable.
 Not only that, but the purchaser only needs their mobile phone coming with a small attached card reader or contactless card reader.